Anuhyapeddi/blog/README.md

 Step 1: npm i (installing all the node modules)

 Step2: add a .env file and give a database connection.
-Don't forget to add PORT, SECRET, and MONGO_URL.
+Don't forget to add your PORT, SECRET, and MONGO_URL.

 Step3: nodemon (after doing the above steps, just run the command)